jdoleary/Spellmasons/docs/ideasFromSteamCommunity.md

+scojbo — Today at 3:40 PM
+So, I finally got a group of friends to play and I gotta say the game feels great right now.
+However, it is EASIER than it used to be, because flat scaling mana means you ramp to 80 or 100 mana faster than you previously did.
+It means that with a couple of players its ezpz to chokepoint and control the entire map with a few well placed AOE's.

+The real difficulty comes after the spell mason when cataclysms happen.
+But even then it feels a bit off, because the difficulty more stems from your own restrictions than from the enemies themselves.
+I know someone else suggested some enemy-buff cataclysms which would be great!

+My suggestion is to add a couple new categories of enemies to the game.
+Perhaps some fragile, immobile towers than would shoot all players from literally anywhere on the map (but very low damage).
+Or other towers that drain you for 10% of your mana per turn until destroyed.
+This would incentivize more proactive play.
+Or maybe some enemies that gave boosts to other enemies in a zone around them while they are alive?
+Like movement buffs, or anti-crowd-control buffs?
+This would make multiplayer a lot more engaging because players could specialize towards safeguarding the team from specific threats.
+Currently, I use the same combo in every room because every enemy handles the same way (pull them into a big group and AOE them all at once).
+It would be awesome if specific enemies encouraged different tactics!

+Once again, I just want to say I love the game as is, please understand this criticism is not a rebuke.
+I've bought this game for 5 of my friends cuz its incredible!
+---
 HPStarr — Yesterday at 4:33 PM
 It would be cool having calamities which either buff enemies, or add more of them
 ---